openshift/openshift-tools/ansible/roles/openshift_master_resource_quota/README.md

 Role Variables
 --------------

-osmsc_enable_quotas: BOOL.
+osmrq_enable_quotas: BOOL.
 Should quotas be enabled.
-osmsc_cluster_pv_quota: Cluster wide storage quota
+osmrq_cluster_pv_quota: Cluster wide storage quota
-osmsc_exclude_quota_label: labe of the projects that will indicate project is excluded
+osmrq_exclude_quota_label: labe of the projects that will indicate project is excluded
-osmsc_projects_to_exclude: list of projects to exclude from the cluster quota
+osmrq_projects_to_exclude: list of projects to exclude from the cluster quota

 Dependencies
 ------------